 True wood-bodied station wagons had long been replaced by simulated vinyl woodgrain steel examples by the mid-1980s.
 However, that didn’t stop Oldsmobile from continuing to market to “Traditional” buyers with such cars as this 1985 Custom Cruiser.
-Currently listed here on Craigslist in Ansonia, Connecticut with only 54,000 original miles, the private seller (who calls their station wagon a “True Bradymobile”) is currently asking $8,000.
+Currently listed here on Craigslist in Ansonia, Connecticut with only 54,000 original miles, the private seller (who calls their station wagon a “True Bradymobile”) is currently asking $6,000 which is down $2,000 from the original $8,000 ask.
 Checking the NADA Guides Classic Car Online Valuation Tool confirms this private seller has their Custom Cruiser priced above the current “Low”, “Average”, and “High” retail value range of $1,740, $4,800, $6,809, respectively.
 However, we note that prices of these RADwood-eligible wagons are on the rise, especially in low mileage, survivor condition such as this example.

 If you are serious about buying this C10, you can start the conversation by emailing the seller here.